 How to apply it:

-Additionally, integrating solutions like cloud contract management can enhance data protection by ensuring that all agreements and terms related to data handling are securely managed in the cloud.
+Additionally, integrating solutions like cloud contract management can help with data protection by ensuring that all agreements and terms related to data handling are securely managed in the cloud.

 Just because AI can collect everything doesn't mean it should.